-(Prerequisite: Interdisciplinary Studies major or minor only, completion of IDST B297, consent of instructor) Provides students with the opportunity to apply interdisciplinary research skills across culturally diverse populations in a professional setting.
+(Prerequisite: IDST Major or Minor only, IDST B297, or consent of instructor) Provides students with the opportunity to apply interdisciplinary research skills across culturally diverse populations in a professional setting.
 Minimum requirement of 150 service hours.
+Can be repeated once.